 To do so, please follow these steps:

 Choose a source to which you would like to add Google BigQuery as a destination.
-You can also simply create the destination and connect it to a source later.

 Once you have set up the source, select Google BigQuery from the list of destinations.
 Give your destination a name, and then click on Next.
 You will then see the following Connection Credentials screen:

 Copy the contents of the credentials JSON file you created and stored, in the section above.